International Day of Education

 What does inclusive, equitable, and quality education look like?

 Currently, thousands of schools around the world, particularly in places such as Sub-Saharan Africa, lack access to drinking water, electricity, computers, and the internet, making it impossible for children to receive quality education.
 Further, even better-equipped schools do not necessarily have enough qualified teachers, and many children, particularly young girls, are kept out of school.

-Sustainable Development Goal 4 aims to achieve inclusive, equitable, and quality education and promote lifelong learning opportunities for all.
+SDG 4 aims to achieve inclusive, equitable, and quality education and promote lifelong learning opportunities for all.
 Targets of this goal include:

 - establishing free primary and secondary education and equal access to pre-primary education for all girls and boys;